DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 ## STEP 1 - Assemble the Raspberry Pi in its case and connect the SSD to your Windows or Mac computer

-Assemble the Raspberry Pi in its case.
-If your case has a power button, it may also have a jumper setting to have it boot automatically when the power is connected.
-It would be a good idea to enable this, so that your DigiNode will restart automatically after a power outage.
+- Assemble the Raspberry Pi in its case.
+- If your case has a power button, set the jumper to have it start up automatically.
+This will ensure your DigiNode restarts automatically after a power outage.
 (See the instructions that came with your case for how to do this.)

-Next, connect the SSD you are using with your Pi to your Windows or Mac computer.

-If you are using an external SSD you should be able to use the cable it came with to plug it directly into your computer.

-If you are using a case with an internal SSD, you may need to purchase a cable for this purpose if you don't already have one.
-You will need a [USB-A to USB-A cable](https://amzn.to/3GMWzs3), or [USB-A to USB-C cable](https://amzn.to/3ik2trg), depending on the type of USB port available on your computer.
+- Connect the SSD to your computer (Windows or Mac).
+With an external SSD, plug it directly into your computer with the cable it came with.
+With an internal SSD, you will need a [USB-A to USB-A cable](https://amzn.to/3GMWzs3) or [USB-A to USB-C cable](https://amzn.to/3ik2trg), depending on the type of USB port available on your computer.

-More detailed instructions on completing this step are [here](/docs/rpi_setup_step1_connect_ssd.md).
+*Need more help completing Step 1?
+Click [here](/docs/rpi_setup_step1_connect_ssd.md) for detailed step-by-step instructions.*

 ## STEP 2 - Download and install the 'Raspberry Pi Imager' software

-Visit [https://www.raspberrypi.com/software/](https://www.raspberrypi.com/software/) and download and install the 'Raspberry Pi imager' software on to your computer.
+- Download and Install Raspberry Pi Imager: https://www.raspberrypi.com/software/)

-More detailed instructions on completing this step are [here](/docs/rpi_setup_step2_get_imager_win.md) for Windows and [here](/docs/rpi_setup_step2_get_imager_mac.md) for Mac.
+*Need more help completing Step 2?
+For detailed step-by-step instructions, click [here](/docs/rpi_setup_step2_get_imager_win.md) for Windows and [here](/docs/rpi_setup_step2_get_imager_mac.md) for Mac.*

 ## STEP 3 - Use 'Raspberry Pi Imager' to pre-configure the operating system and write it to the SSD

-Open 'Raspberry Pi Imager' if it is not already running.

-Make sure you are running Raspberry Pi Imager v1.7.3 or newer.
+- Launch 'Raspberry Pi Imager' if it is not already running.
+Be sure it is v1.7.3 or newer.

 ![Raspberry Pi Imager v1.7.3](/images/macos_setup_3_mm.png)

 - Click 'CHOOSE OS' and select: **Raspberry Pi OS Lite (64-bit)**
 - Click 'CHOOSE STORAGE' and select the SSD you are using for your DigiNode.

-Click the cog icon, to open the advanced options menu:
+- Click the COG ICON, to open the advanced options menu:

 ![Configure image in Raspberry Pi Imager](/images/macos_setup_3_3b.png)